Links & Resources

 Digital Public Library of America: dp.la

-Massive entry site to digital collections from hundreds of digital collection from around the country.
-Provides access to some film, television, photo collections of many local television programs and variety of entertainers.
+Massive entry site to digital collections from hundreds of digital collections from around the country.
+Provides access to some film, television, photo collections of many local television programs and a variety of collections about entertainers and broadcasters.

 Library of Congress: loc.gov

-The Library of Congress has several films, images, and text that can be viewed online.
-Highlights for children's media include lost silent films, theme online exhibits, and public domain texts.
+The Library of Congress has several films, images, and texts that can be viewed online.
+Highlights for children's media include lost silent films, themed online exhibits, and public domain texts.

 Online Audio-Video Libraries & Museums